Correctness Update

 VALUES Syntax

 Dolt has supported the VALUES table constructor for a while now, but not in all contexts.
-We support VALUES in INSERT statements and as a table reference in SELECT statements, but not as a standalone substitue for SELECT statements.
+We support VALUES in INSERT statements and as a table reference in SELECT statements, but not as a standalone substitute for SELECT statements.

 So, we added support for it.